rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ip ssh rsa keypair-name RSA-SSH-Key !associate keys to SSH
 ```

+!!!
+Note
-Note the "exportable" parameter.
+   The "exportable" parameter.
 This isn't required but I wanted to point that out that you can make the keys exportable.
 It's not so important in this case but if you have setup GetVPN on a router you absolutely want to export the keys used for the tunnels.
 If you don't and the router fails you will have to touch EVERY tunnel once you replace the hardware.
 If you have exported the keys you just reload them on the new hardware and call it a day.

 ----------------------------------------------------------------